tomgxz/Kraken/REPORT.md

   - At least one alphanumeric character
   - Illegal characters can be inputted, but will be changed

-  In the JavaScript, it will take the content of the input and replace any illegal characters into dashes, then display this name to the user.
-It will also make sure that the form can be submitted until the input matches the given criteria.
-This process is outlined earlier in the document.
-This is an example of client-side validation, where the JavaScript checks the data locally before sending it off to the server.
+  The JavaScript will take the content of the input and replace any invalid characters with dashes, and then display the final result to the user, so that they know what the name of their site will be.
+The code will also insure that the form can only be submitted when the user has filled out all required information.
+This process is oudlined earlier in the document.

+  This is an example of client-side validation, where JavaScript ensures that the data is valid before sending it off to the server, reducing the load on the server.
+This validation will still be executed server-side as well.

 ##### Importing an exported site
   When the user attempts to import a zip file containing a website, the zip file will be verified to conform with a specific format that exporting will use.
 If any malicious files are found, or any extra files that are not supposed to be there, the website will throw an error client-side before sending it to the server.
 It will also make sure that the HTML files contained are in the correct format.